cmhill-zz/assembly-testing/README.md

-                        fasta file name holding genome reference sequences -1 READFILE1          first part of the mate-pair reads -2 READFILE2          second part of the mate-pair reads --gmb                 if present, do good minus bad analysis --gau_multiplier	if is the present, it changes the window in which the next mate pair should be found --ce                  if present, do ce Statistic --gau                 if present, do gaussian analysis
+                        fasta file name holding genome reference sequences -1 READFILE1          first part of the mate-pair reads -2 READFILE2          second part of the mate-pair reads --gmb                 if present, do only good minus bad analysis.
+  --ce                  if present, do only ce Statistic --gau                 if present, do only gaussian analysis --gau_multiplier MULTIPLIER
+                        this is used in gau analysis. it changes the window in which the next mate pair should be found.
+Default is 4 --ce_windowsize WINDOWSIZE
+                        This is used in CE Statistic; controls the window size for the moving window average.
+Default is 150 --ce_windowstep WINDOWSTEP
+                        this is used in CE Statistic; controls the window step size for the moving window average.
+Default is 100 --ce_threshold THRESHOLD
+                        this is used in CE Statistic; controls the theshold for marking regions as bad.
+Default is 1.2
 ```

 ## C/E Statistic ##